Cold Sores and Vitamin Deficiency: Is There a Connection?

 Herpes is a common viral infection that can cause cold sores on the mouth and lips.

-Cold sores are caused by the herpes simplex virus-1 (HSV-1) and can be triggered by various factors, including a weakened immune system.
+Cold sores are caused by herpes simplex virus-1 (HSV-1) and can be triggered by various factors, including a weakened immune system.

 While vitamin deficiencies don't directly cause cold sores, they can indirectly lead to outbreaks by reducing your immune system's ability to fight infections.